ChristosKounatidis/Carpool52/README.md

 # Carpool52

-A service that aims to make it easier for students to travel to/from DI.PAE, car owners reducing their expenses and non-car owners for a more convenient commute.
+An android app that aims to make it easier for students to travel to/from DI.PAE, car owners reducing their expenses and non-car owners for a more convenient commute.

 ## Download v0.1